Data Encryption

 Definition

-Data encryption is the process of converting information into an unreadable coded format using a cryptographic algorithm and a secret key.
-Only authorized parties who possess the correct decryption key can convert the data back into its original, readable form.
-Encryption protects data both in transit (while moving across networks) and at rest (while stored on servers or devices).
+Data encryption is the process of converting readable information — known as plaintext — into an unreadable coded format called ciphertext using a cryptographic algorithm and a secret key.
+Only authorized parties who possess the correct decryption key can reverse the process and access the original data.
+Two primary forms exist: symmetric encryption, where the same key encrypts and decrypts, and asymmetric encryption, which uses a public-private key pair.
+Encryption protects data both in transit (while moving across networks) and at rest (while stored on servers, databases, or devices).

 Why It Matters